code-differently/code-society-25-2/lesson_01/tyranricejr/README.md

 ### 5. Success!
-After putting your correct file path, the script will give you the `HTML` converted version!
+After putting your correct file path, the script will give you the `HTML` converted version in the output file!